 However, this benefit is not incorporated into subscription plans.
 If you decide to cancel your membership, you’ll lose access to content.
 As mentioned previously, this will also be the case whenever refunds are requested.

 Verdict: Is Udemy worth it?

 Udemy is absolutely worth it for any intrepid learner, no matter whether you want to study programming, craft skills, or anything in between.
-That said, it’s generally better to purchase courses individually instead of signing up for a subscription.
+That said, purchasing courses individually is generally better than signing up for a subscription.

 Sales make individual courses very affordable, and the value of subscription packages for individuals (unless you’re seeking IT certs) isn’t quite there.
-Plus, by buying individual courses you aren’t as locked into the platform and can enjoy great content on Domestika, Coursera, and elsewhere!
+Plus, by buying individual courses, you aren’t as locked into the platform and can enjoy great content on other platforms like Domestika, Skillshare, Creativebug, and elsewhere!

 How much are Udemy courses?

 Undoubtedly, one of Udemy’s most attractive selling points is its prices.